Driver's Ed Is Now Required for Teens Seeking a FL Permit

 Learners Permit Overview

-Starting at age 14 you are eligible to take the DATA Course. at 14½ you can take the Florida Permit Exam.
-Both available online.
-Age 18 or older the Florida Permit Exam must be taken at a DMV office — it is not available online for ages 18 and older (only the DATA Course can be taken online for ages 18 and older.)
+Starting at the age of 14 ½, you are eligible to take the DETS course.
+Once you turn 15, you can take the Florida Permit Exam.
+Both are available online for teens.
+Applicants ages 18 or older must take the Florida Permit Exam in person at a DMV office.

-At age 15 or older and after you've completed the DATA Course and Permit Test you are then eligible to obtain a Florida Learners Permit.
-Under the age of 18 you must have a Learners Permit for 12 months (1 year) before you are eligible for a Drivers License.
+At age 15 or older and after you've completed the DETS Course and Permit Test, you are then eligible to obtain a Florida Learner's Permit.
+Under the age of 18, you must have a Learner's Permit for 12 months (1 year) before you are eligible for a Driver's License.

 Florida Permit Exam

 The state required Permit Test covers road signs, road rules and traffic laws.
-The test material is slightly different than the DATA Course which emphasizes drug and alcohol use.
 The exam must be passed with 80% accuracy or better.

 How It Works: Permit Exam